 Going Without a Plan is a Bad Idea

-Think of your survivors; computers left behind can become electronic lock boxes.
+Think of your survivors; computers and phones left behind can become electronic lock boxes.
 If your survivors don’t have access to your email accounts, they may not even know that some financial accounts exist if you’ve signed up for paperless statements.
 Online billing due dates may come and go, risking account closure or insurance forfeiture.
 In the real world, wills set out instructions to family and business colleagues in the event of death.
 But those post-mortem road maps are painfully scarce in the virtual world.

 Identify Your Digital Assets

 Start with a list of what you use (and where to find it): mobile wallet apps (e.g. Venmo), bookkeeping software, online financial accounts, and personal accounts including email addresses and social networking pages.
 For all of these accounts, you want to keep a running list of the website address, username, password and any other information needed to log on; a Digital Assets Resource Sheet is a useful tool for this.
 It’s true that security experts warn against writing down such information, but it’s a reality that your survivors will need this information if you are incapacitated or deceased.
 Write it down and keep it in a safe place, that is, not on a computer that requires a password to log on.
 Put your digital inventory in a sealed envelope or in a safe deposit box.

 Next, identify the right person to access and review your important online information.
 This may be your existing agent under power of attorney, your estate executor, or your trustee.